ux design best practices

 Best practices for rocking UX design

-Reading time: about 7 min
+Reading time: about 8 min

 You don’t need to be an expert in UX design to know when it’s bad.
+Whether it's clunky scrolling patterns or baffling button placement, most people can tell when a design isn't working.

-If you’re a UX designer, it’s important to become familiar with UX design best practices so you can avoid rookie mistakes and elevate the customer’s perception of your brand.
+If you’re a UX designer, it’s important to become familiar with UX design best practices so you avoid rookie mistakes and elevate the customer’s perception of your brand.
 Here’s the rundown of important UX design principles every designer should know.

 The importance of UX design principles